donceykong/cpp-learning-with-opencv/README.md

 ## Testing the OpenCV library

 All source files mentioned below are included in this repository, so recreating them is not necessary.
-Building the Makefile and compiling will still need to be done.
+Building the Makefile and compiling it will still need to be done.

 <details><summary><b>Using OpenCV to view webcam feed</b></summary>